turingschool/career-development-curriculum/module_one/building_a_foundation.md

    * Perceptivity: Searcher
    * Vitality: Enthusiast
    * Self-Blame: Microscope

+Potential questions for the group:
+* Who had a driver that particularly resonated with them?
+Why?
+* How are each of these strengths?
+What would they look like in action?

 #### Emotional Intelligence (EQ) Competencies
 The definition of Emotional Intelligence or EQ (first advanced by researchers Peter Salavoy and John Mayer, but popularized by author Daniel Goleman) is the ability to:

-Recognize, understand and manage our own emotions Recognize, understand and influence the emotions of others In practical terms, developing EQ means gaining awareness that emotions drive our behavior and impact people (positively and negatively), and learning to manage those emotions — both our own and others — especially when we are under pressure.
+* Recognize, understand and manage our own emotions
+* Recognize, understand and influence the emotions of others

+In practical terms, developing EQ means gaining awareness that emotions drive our behavior and impact people (positively and negatively) and learning to manage those emotions — both our own and others — especially when we are under pressure.
 The EQ framework has four categories comprising 18 competencies as outlined below.

-Self-Awareness
+* Self-Awareness
-Emotional Self-Awareness: 	Self-Attuned
+  * Emotional Self-Awareness: Self-Attuned
-Self-Assessment: 		Self-Examiner
+  * Self-Assessment:	Self-Examiner
-Self-Confidence: 		Self-Confident
+  * Self-Confidence:	Self-Confident

-Self-Management
+* Self-Management
-Self-Control: 			Calm, Cool, Collected
+  * Self-Control: Calm, Cool, Collected
-Transparency: 			Glass Window
+  * Transparency: Glass Window
-Achievement: 			Ace Achiever
+  * Achievement: Ace Achiever
-Initiative: 			Self-Starter
+  * Initiative: Self-Starter
-Optimism:			Can Do Attitude
+  * Optimism: Can Do Attitude
-Flexibility & Adaptability: 	Elasticity
+  * Flexibility & Adaptability:	Elasticity

-Social Awareness
+* Social Awareness
-Empathy: 			I “Get” You
+  * Empathy: I “Get” You
-Organizational Awareness: 	Group Expert
+  * Organizational Awareness: Group Expert
-Service Orientation: 		At Your Service
+  * Service Orientation: At Your Service

-Relationship Management
+* Relationship Management
-Inspirational Leader: 		Inspirational Leader Influential Leader: 		Influential Leader
+  * Inspirational Leader: Inspirational Leader
+  * Influential Leader: Influential Leader
-Enriching Others: 		People Developer
+  * Enriching Others:	People Developer
-Change:			Transformer
+  * Change:	Transformer
-Conflict Management: 		Conflict Wrangler
+  * Conflict Management: Conflict Wrangler
-Cooperative-Practical: 		Team Player
+  * Cooperative-Practical: Team Player

 #### Virtue Classes
-Six broad virtues classifying twenty-four specific strengths that consistently emerge as “good” across history and culture.
-PAIRIN’s virtues map to Character Strengths and Virtues (Peterson, C., & Seligman, M. E. P., 2004), the work of a prestigious group of researchers who have attempted to create a systematic classification and measurement of widely valued positive traits.
+Six broad virtues classifying 24 specific strengths that consistently emerge as “good” across history and culture.
+Pairin’s virtues map to Character Strengths and Virtues (Peterson, C., & Seligman, M. E. P., 2004), the work of a prestigious group of researchers who have attempted to create a systematic classification and measurement of widely valued positive traits.
 Their aim was to present a measure of humanist ideals of virtue in an empirical and scientific way.

 Knowing your leading virtue class and associated strengths isn’t just interesting information.
 Research shows that tapping into character strengths can help an individual to: 1) Buffer against, manage and overcome problems, 2) Improve relationships, and 3) Enhance health and overall well-being.
-See more background here.

-Courage: 		Lover of Courage
+* Courage: Lover of Courage
-Humanity:		Lover of Humanity
+* Humanity: Lover of Humanity
-Justice : 		Lover of Justice
+* Justice: Lover of Justice
-Transcendence:		Lover of Transcendence
+* Transcendence:	Lover of Transcendence
-Wisdom & Knowledge: 	Lover of Wisdom
+* Wisdom & Knowledge:	Lover of Wisdom
-Temperance:		Lover of Moderation
+* Temperance:	Lover of Moderation

-### Small Group Discussions
+Potential questions for the group:
+* Who had a driver that particularly resonated with them?
+Why?
+* How are each of these strengths?
+What would they look like in action?

+### Pair & Share
-Form groups of 3-4 people to discuss:
+Find a partner to discuss:

-* Share your top 4 qualities
+* Share your top 4 qualities from the survey OR your answers from the opening reflection.
-* How would you describe your abilities to work together?
+* If you were in a team together, how would you describe your ability to work together?
-* What would you need to be aware of
+* What would you need to be aware of when working with people who have different strengths from you?

 ### Closing Out
+Takeaways from today:
+* What are you taking away from today’s session?
+* What would it take for you to build more awareness of your strengths?
+* What would you like to focus on in your professional development at Turing?

+Reminder that if you would like customized coaching, reach out to Allison to schedule a 1:1 meeting.